Logan Delaurier-Chaubet: Club career

 On 4 June 2020, Delaurier-Chaubet signed his first professional contract with Bordeaux, a three-year deal.
 After having played in three different seasons with the club's reserve side, he joined the first team in 2022, making his professional debut on 31 July 2022 as a starter in a 0–0 Ligue 2 draw against Valenciennes.
 On 4 August, Delaurier-Chaubet signed a contract extension, keeping him at Bordeaux until June 2026.
 On 13 August, he scored his first professional goal in a 1–0 win over Chamois Niortais.

+On 12 July 2023, Delaurier-Chaubet joined Ligue 2 side Quevilly-Rouen on a season-long loan.

+On 8 August 2024, Delaurier-Chaubet signed with Almere City in the Netherlands, joining as a free agent due to Bordeaux's bankruptcy.
+On 10 January 2025, he was loaned by Celje in Slovenia until the end of the season, with an option to buy.

 International career

 Delaurier-Chaubet was a France youth international.
 He made four appearances and scored one goal for the France U16s in 2018, and made one appearance for the France U18s in 2020.